Website Manager

 Why do other regions start practicing before Region 84?

 Region 84 has some of the best fields in South Orange County.
 In order for our fields to be in the best possible condition they are rested during the months of July and August.
-The City of Mission Viejo releases the fields for use on September 1 and this is when we begin practice.
+The City of Mission Viejo releases the fields for use beginning on Labor Day and this is when we begin practice.

 What equipment does my child need?